sensible-hq/sensible-docs/readme-sync/v0/welcome/100 - quickstart.md

 - Orange boxes show lines matched by the Anchor object.
 - Blue boxes show lines matched by the Method object.

-To continue the Row example from the previous section, in the following image the orange box shows that "Comprehensive" is the anchor line:
+To continue the Row method example from the previous section, in the following image the orange box shows that "Comprehensive" is the anchor line:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/quickstart_concept_3.png)

-But why are *all* the lines after Comprehensive colored blue, when the previous example output only included one line, $150?
+Why are *all* the lines after "Comprehensive" colored blue, when the previous example output only included one line, $150?

 The answer is that the Sensible app shows you the entire scope of the method match, not just what the method outputs.
 So the Row method matches *all* the elements in the row after the anchor, but then narrows down the actual output to $150 using `"tiebreaker": "second"`.
 Seeing the entire method match in the app can help you troubleshoot unexpected output.